 Carnivore diet in Canada 🇨🇦

 Canada is not particularly known for readily available fatty—thus flavourful—meat, inasmuch as the local population is conditioned to fear animal fats.
+The importance of eating high fat cannot be overstated.
 But you can make do.

 • Some butchers are quite unfriendly to specific needs of people on carnivore diet (such as need for fatty meat) since it violates their business interests of feeding the local fatphobic population.